gocd/www.go.cd/community/index.markdown

 #### Developer Documentation

-- <a href="http://www.thoughtworks.com/products/docs/go/13.4/help/go_api.html" target="_blank">Go API</a> - Documentation on using the RESTful Go API
+- <a href="http://www.thoughtworks.com/products/docs/go/13.4/help/go_api.html" target="_blank">Go APIs</a> - Documentation on using the RESTful Go APIs
 - <a href="https://github.com/GoCD/design-documentation" target="_blank">Go Design Documentation</a> - Documentation describing the development environment, technology stack and architecture of Go.
 (In progress)
 - <a href="/contribute/cla.html">Contributor License Agreement</a> - If you would like to contribute back to Go you'll need to electronically sign this agreement